 - 1. How to report a crime to Bacone police

 - 2. Law enforcement databases of registered sex offenders

 - 3. Drug, alcohol and sex offenses

-- 4. How and when Bacone College issues warnings to campus of potentially dangerous criminal and emergency situations
+- 4. How and when BaconeCollege issues warnings to campus of potentially dangerous criminal and emergency situations

 - 5. Campus evacuation procedures

-This report is available online at www.bacone.edu and clicking on the 2019 Clery Report link at the bottom.
+This report is available online at www.bacone.edu and clicking on the consumer information link at the bottom of the page then on campus safety.
 A paper copy can be printed from the website link in PDF format or a printed copy can be obtained by request from the Bacone Police Department.
 The Bacone College Campus Police Department also makes the daily crime and fire logs available to anyone on request.
 This annual report is published no later than Oct.
 1 of each year and a notice of its publication is distributed via email to every Bacone student and current employee.
 The office of Admissions notifies prospective students of the report availability, and prospective employees are notified on the Human Resources website and in every job posting.